go-pkgz/auth/README.md

 ```
 ### Logging

-By default, this library doesn't print anything to stdout/stderr, however user can pass a logger implementing `logger.L` interface with a single method `Logf(format string, args ...interface{})`.
+By default, this library doesn't print anything to stdout/stderr, however user can pass a logger implementing `logger.L` interface with a single method `Logf(format string, args ...any)`.
 Functional adapter for this interface included as `logger.Func`.
 There are two predefined implementations in the `logger` package - `NoOp` (prints nothing, default) and `Std` wrapping `log.Printf` from stdlib.

 ## Register oauth2 providers